 - be made of material that entangles fish or aquatic life, such as witches' hat pots, which are not allowed

-- have a stretched mesh size greater than 50mm if made from polyethylene.
+- have a stretched mesh size less than 50mm if made from polyethylene.

 Diagrams of saltwater marine pots

 When set, the sides of dillies must collapse and the net must sit flat.